CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Then run the pipeline with the -c command line option::

-    run_snp_pipeline.sh -c snppipeline.conf -s mySamplesDir myReference.fasta
+    cfsan_snp_pipeline run -c snppipeline.conf -s mySamplesDir myReference.fasta

 See also :ref:`configuration-label`.

 All-In-One SNP Pipeline Workflows
 ---------------------------------
-The sections below give detailed examples of workflows you can run with the all-in-one run_snp_pipeline.sh script.
+The sections below give detailed examples of workflows you can execute with the all-in-one ``run`` command.

 | :ref:`all-in-one-workflow-lambda`
 | :ref:`all-in-one-workflow-agona`